 - Social Media: Dachshund Haus and Corgi Rescue’s Facebook

 How to Choose a Corgi Rescue in Michigan

 If you’re unsure what to look for, these are the green and red flags you’ll want to be aware of when choosing a rescue organization (provided by the American Kennel Club).
 The group should know a good deal about the dogs they’re holding.
 Some things a Corgi rescue Michigan residents trust will offer:

 - Dogs’ temperament and personality

-An organization that rescues dogs should be open about their tax status, financial history, if any board members or other workers are paid, where their funding comes from and what any income from the adoption goes towards.
+An organization that rescues dogs should be open about their tax status, financial history, whether any board members or other workers are paid, where their funding comes from and what income from each adoption goes towards.
 If they’re not being open, they could be hiding something, and you want to know that your money and trust are going towards an organization that deserves it.

 Members of these rescue organizations aren’t usually in it for the money as most of them are volunteers; they’re in it for their love of dogs.
 So if the volunteers don’t seem open and enthusiastic, that might be something to look out for.

 - Asking you to commit before meeting a dog

 - Not providing a written contract

 - Not providing references from veterinarians if you ask